 Following motorcycle accidents, it is vital that you and your lawyer can establish who was at fault and who will accept liability for the accident.
 Every single driver on the road automatically owes a duty of care to all other drivers and pedestrians.
 This means that they are legally required to act as a reasonable person would in order to ensure the safety of others.
 If a driver owes a duty of care but then breaches this duty, and this breach is what causes the accident, then the liability will lie with this person.
 People who may be found liable following a motorcycle accident include, but are not limited to:

-- Motorcycle riders – If the driver of the motorcycle behaved recklessly or negligently, then they will most likely be found liable for any injuries, property damage, and pain and suffering that any other accident victims experience.
+- Motorcycle Riders – If the driver of the motorcycle behaved recklessly or negligently, then they will most likely be found liable for any injuries, property damage, and pain and suffering that any other accident victims experience.
 Reckless driving includes anything that breaches a driver’s duty of care.
 Examples of this are drunk driving, speeding, and distracted driving.

-- The driver of the other vehicle – As with the motorcycle riders, if the driver of another vehicle drives recklessly or negligently, then they will be held liable for any damages sustained in the motorcycle accident.
+- The Driver of the Other Vehicle – As with the motorcycle riders, if the driver of another vehicle drives recklessly or negligently, then they will be held liable for any damages sustained in the motorcycle accident.

-- The motorcycle manufacturer – If the motorcycle manufacturer or the manufacturer of specific parts distributes a faulty product, which then causes an accident due to malfunction, then they could be determined to be liable for the motorcycle accident.
+- The Motorcycle Manufacturer – If the motorcycle manufacturer or the manufacturer of specific parts distributes a faulty product, which then causes an accident due to malfunction, then they could be determined to be liable for the motorcycle accident.
 This is a form of negligence and is a breach of the duty of care they owe to their consumers.

-- A government entity – The State of Florida and its smaller government entities could be found liable for a motorcycle accident if it is caused by something that is under government jurisdiction.
+- A Government Entity – The State of Florida and its smaller government entities could be found liable for a motorcycle accident if it is caused by something that is under government jurisdiction.
 Causes under government jurisdiction include (but are not limited to) missing necessary road signs, poorly maintained roads, and bad road design.

 Whoever is found liable will be responsible for paying the victim’s motorcycle accident settlement.
 If you have been personally involved in a motorcycle accident or are being sued for causing one, contact The Law Place today.
 Our team possesses over 75 years of combined experience and will work tirelessly on your case.